Dems Attack Jim Jordan for Not Wearing a Mask, While Not Wearing Either

 Democrats have attacked Judiciary Committee Ranking Member Jim Jordan (R-OH) for not wearing a face mask during congressional hearings, while not wearing them themselves.

-Last week, after a Judiciary Committee markup hearing, Rep. Madeleine Dean (D-PA) went up to and attacked Jordan, the top Republican on the committee, for not wearing a mask during the hearing and calling him a health risk to other members.
+Last week, after a Judiciary Committee markup hearing, Rep. Madeleine Dean (D-PA) went up to and attacked Jordan, the top Republican on the committee, for not wearing a mask during the hearing and called him a health risk to other members.

 The confrontation “was weird,” according to a witness.